Safe Sleep

 The American Academy of Pediatrics first released recommendations on safe sleep practices in 1992.
 Read their latest recommendations, released June 2022, here.

-For information on crib recalls, visit the Consumer Protection Safety Commission’s Crib Information Center.
+For information on crib recalls, visit the U.S. Consumer Product Safety Commission’s Safety Tips, Recalls and Warnings.

 ALL BABIES NEED A SAFE PLACE TO SLEEP!
 Sleep Baby Safely